gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 Controlling the Elaboration Order in GNAT
 =========================================

-In addition to Ada semantics and rules synthesized from them, GNAT offers three elaboration models to aid the programmer with specifying the correct elaboration order and to diagnose elaboration problems.
+In addition to Ada semantics and rules synthesized from them, GNAT offers three elaboration models to aid you in specifying the correct elaboration order and in diagnosing elaboration problems.

 .. index:: Dynamic elaboration model